sparkle-project/sparkle-project.github.io/documentation/gentle-reminders/index.md

 This example also posts a user notification that a new update is available.
 Note posting a notification to Notification Center is an auxiliary but not definitive way of notifying users of updates.
 There is no guarantee the notification will be delivered and that the user will see the notification.
 It is also common for a user to not approve your app from delivering notifications.

-Prior versons of Sparkle could steal focus from other running applications when new scheduled updates became available.
+Prior versons of Sparkle could steal focus from other running applications when new scheduled updates became available for a background running application.
 This example instead adds gentle reminders using the Dock and Notification Center without overriding when Sparkle shows the update alert.

+Note that regular non-background applications (i.e, apps that show up in the Dock) should not post reminders and notifications like in this example.
+They should instead wait until the user re-activates the application and only post reminders contained inside the app.
+This example is most suited for background applications that are in use but may never be re-activated by the user.

 ```swift
 let UPDATE_NOTIFICATION_IDENTIFIER = "UpdateCheck"